Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Vanguard is better suited for long-term investors.
-You get 25 free trades a year, but its lackluster trading platform makes active trading impossible.
+Vanguard is better suited for long-term investors because its lackluster trading platform makes active trading impossible.
 Instead, its low expense ratio and tiered system that cuts fees for customers with larger accounts make it an attractive option for high-balance investors seeking a low-cost portfolio.
 But watch out for its monthly account fee.

 |Research and tools|

 We awarded a bonus star for Vanguard’s client-owned structure.

 To learn how our star ratings are calculated, read the methodology at the bottom of the page.